 So what do you think, have I convinced you?
 I can’t post photos of the friends they’ve made, from all cultures and countries and of all ages, but there are many, some, I hope, we will see again.
 What do you think, school or travel ( world schooling) ?
 Which gives kids the most extensive and amazing education?

 If I haven’t convinced you, let me know, I’ll keep on trying.
-This is an old post written during the boys’ first full year of travel, we are now entering year 6.
+This is an old post written during the boys’ first full year of travel.
+We’d only been worldschooling for a year.
+We are now entering year 8.
 What they have learned through travel and exposure to the world ( alongside conventional online tools and books) has been quite phenomenal.
+If you’re looking for information on what one year of worldschooling costs or how to afford worldschooling, that information is also on our website.
+We also have a post on equipment you need to worldschool.
+Sign up to follow in the author box below.